-The young infielder was a strong performer through high school in Alabama and Washington, and again at the collegiate level with Washington State University.
+The young infielder was a strong performer through high school in Alabama and Washington, and again at Washington State University.

 Then, in 2014, he was selected in the 14th round of the Major League Baseball draft by the Houston Astros.

-After spending a few years in the team's system at the minor league levels, the 26-year-old has signed on to play for the Auckland Tuatara in their inaugural Australian Baseball League season.
+After spending a few years in the team's system in the minor leagues, the 26-year-old has signed to play for the Auckland Tuatara in their inaugural Australian Baseball League season.

-Tanielu will join the Tuatara for the second half of their campaign, expecting to link up with the team in mid-December in time for the team's series against the Adelaide Bite.
+Tanielu will join the Tuatara for the second half of their campaign, starting with their series against the Adelaide Bite in mid-December.

-For someone who has never travelled future from the United States than Mexico, the opportunity to ply his trade in Australia was something he never expected to have.
+For someone who has not travelled further from the United States than Mexico, playing in Australia was an opportunity he never expected.

-Flynn told the Weekend Herald Tanielu was a player to be excited about.
+Flynn told the Weekend Herald Tanielu was an exciting prospect.

 "Nick is a special, special baseball player.
-I mean, he's right on the cusp of the major league right now, which is really exciting.
+He's right on the cusp of the Major League right now, which is really exciting.